jonnycundall/comms-platform/src/main/tut/docs/templates.md

 ### Partials

-We provide a common HTML email header and footer for use in comms of type `Service`.
+For emails we provide a common HTML email header and footer for use in comms of type `Service`.

 {% raw %}
 You can include these in your Handlebars templates using the standard Handlebars partial syntax: `{{> header }}` and `{{> footer }}`.